Archivum Immunologiae et Therapiae Experimentalis (AITE)

-Archivum Immunologiae et Therapiae Experimentalis publishes papers containing original results which have not been published elsewhere (both as regular papers or chapters from books, except in the form of an abstract or preliminary note which should be indicated as a footnote in the acknowledgment) and which make a sufficient contribution to immunology or experimental therapy.
-Therefore, the Editorial Office requests a written statement, supplied by the first author or a head of laboratory, together with the manuscript, indicating the originality of the presented results.
+Archivum Immunologiae et Therapiae Experimentalis, the peer-reviewed international journal, publishes reviews and the papers containing original results which have not been published elsewhere (both as regular papers or chapters from books, except in the form of an abstract or preliminary note - which should be indicated as a footnote in the acknowledgment) and which make a sufficient contribution to immunology or experimental therapy.
+Therefore, the Editorial Office requests a signed statement, supplied by the first author or a head of laboratory, together with the manuscript, indicating the originality of the presented results.
 Submission of a manuscript implies that the authors agree to transfer the copyright to the Publisher automatically if and when the manuscript is accepted for publication.

 Archivum publishes full papers, short communications, reviews and invited editorial reviews; the case reports are not published.
 Full papers, not exceeding 16 typed pages, should be presented in the form described below.
 Short communications should not exceed 10 typed pages, may not contain section headings and both the text and the number of Figures and Tables should be kept to a minimum.
 Reference citations should be the same as in full papers.
-Reviews should contain a title page, an abstract, the basic text of up to 20 typed pages, acknowledgment (if any) and references.
+Reviews should contain a title page, an abstract, the basic text of up to 20 typed pages, acknowledgments (if any) and references.

 Only manuscripts written in grammatically correct English will be accepted.
-The authors should submit to the Editorial Office one printed copy and electronic version (by e-mail), the concisely written double-spaced manuscript in Word format, including Tables, Figures and References.
-We need separate text file plus table and illustrations files.
+The authors should submit the concisely written double-spaced manuscript in Word format plus Tables and Figures using EM system at http://aite.edmgr.com .

 The Authors are expected to cover the cost of publication of their article (100.00 EUR plus VAT per one printed page, valid from February 15th, 2018).
 Page charges can be waived under exceptional circumstances.
 Page charges do not apply to invited editorial reviews, but the colour figures in a printed version are paid 950 EUR per article by all authors.